noticz/QuickSwitch/README.md

 **AutoSwitch** can be disabled using the `Never` option.
 There's also `Never here` option to disable QuickSwitch for specific dialogs, like web browsers or backup applications.

+The latest versions include the following features:
+- Added application auto-startup at Windows log-on.
+- The menu will display the paths from all open folders starting from the current one.
+- The path can be displayed in a shortened form.
+- Improved settings interface and additional customization options and features.
+- Added minimalistic display of errors about incorrectly entered settings.

 ## Installation

 1. [Download](https://github.com/JoyHak/QuickSwitch/releases) the latest version.